-2.15 Freedom from Bullying and Cyberbullying
+Freedom from Bullying and Cyberbullying

-TPHS prohibits bullying as defined by this section, as well as retaliation against anyone involved in the complaint process.
-Bullying means a single significant act or a pattern of acts by one or more students directed at another student that exploits an imbalance of power and involves engaging in written or verbal expression, expression through electronic means, or physical conduct that:
+TPHS prohibits bullying as defined below, as well as retaliation against anyone who reports or is involved in an investigation of potential bullying.

+Bullying is defined by state law as a single significant act or a pattern of acts by one or more students directed at another student that exploits an imbalance of power and involves engaging in written or verbal expression, expression through electronic means, or physical conduct that:

-- Has the effect or will have the effect of physically harming a student, damaging a student's property, or placing a student in reasonable fear of harm to the student's person or of damage to the student's property; - Is sufficiently severe, persistent, or pervasive enough that the action or threat creates an intimidating, threatening, or abusive educational environment for a student; or - Materially and substantially disrupts the educational process or the orderly operation of a classroom or the School; or - Infringes on the rights of the victim at school.
+- Has the effect or will have the effect of physically harming a student, damaging a student's property, or placing a student in reasonable harm to the student's person or of damage to the student's property; - Is sufficiently severe, persistent, or pervasive enough that the action or threat creates an intimidating, threatening, or abusive educational environment for a student; or - Materially and substantially disrupts the educational process or the orderly operation of a classroom or the School; or - Infringes on the rights of the victim at school.

-Bullying also includes cyberbullying, which means bullying that is done through the use of any electronic communication device, including through the use of a cellular or other type of telephone, a computer, a camera, electronic mail, instant messaging, text messaging, a social media application, an Internet website, or any other Internet-based communication tool.
+Bullying also includes cyberbullying, which is defined by state law as bullying that is done through the use of any electronic communication device, including through the use of a cellular or other type of telephone, a computer, a camera, electronic mail, instant messaging, text messaging, a social media application, an Internet website, or any other Internet-based communication tool.

-The school's bullying policy applies to:
+The school's anti-bullying policy applies to:

-- Bullying that occurs on or is delivered to school property or to the site of a school-sponsored or school-related activity on or off school property; - Bullying that occurs on a publicly or privately-owned school bus or vehicle being used for transportation of students to or from school or a school-sponsored or school-related activity; and - Cyberbullying that occurs off school property or outside of a school-sponsored or school-related activity if the cyberbullying: - o Interferes with a student's educational opportunities; or - o Substantially disrupts the orderly operation of a classroom, school, or school-sponsored or school-related activity.
+- Bullying that occurs on or is delivered to school property or to the site of a school-sponsored or school-related activity on or off school property; - Bullying that occurs on a publicly or privately-owned school bus or vehicle being used for transportation of students to or from school or a school-sponsored or school-related activity; and - Cyberbullying that occurs off school property or outside of a school-sponsored or school-related activity if the cyberbullying: - o Interferes with a student's educational opportunities; or - Substantially disrupts the orderly operation of a classroom, school, or school-sponsored or school-related activity.